AA8020/Software-Testing-Portfolio/README.md

 ---

 ## 💡 What I Bring to the Table
-I am an **ISTQB® Certified Tester** with hands-on experience that goes beyond just **running tests**.
-I understand how **QA** fits into the **bigger picture**, a skill not many testers have, and I use it to ensure quality is built into every stage of the process.

-Through real-world projects, clear documentation, and a mix of manual testing, automation, and DevOps practices, I can deliver the full QA cycle from planning to execution, reporting, and closure, while communicating findings clearly and driving real impact in QA teams.
+I go beyond just running tests.
+I understand how **QA fits into the bigger picture** and use this perspective to ensure quality is built into every stage of development.
+Through **real-world projects, clear documentation, and a mix of manual testing, automation, and DevOps practices**, I can manage the full QA cycle from planning to execution, reporting, and closure while driving real impact in QA teams.